codecentricnl/ai-workshop-docs/docs/6-query-author.md

 **_What goes into the DB must come out!_**

 ### OPTIONAL: Run the app on localhost
-Btw if you run your docker compose file and start the Spring app you can also test your API at runtime manually.
+By the way, if you run your docker compose file and start the Spring app you can also test your API at runtime manually.
-Got to ``http/AuthorCommands.http`` and run the request against your localhost:8080
+Got to ``http/AuthorCommands.http`` and run the request against your localhost:8080.

-(in case you don't have it)
+(in case you don't have it, as it is part of my part of prepared *-done branches)
 ```
 ### Register an author
 POST /authors/commands/register HTTP/1.1